Skip to main content

 Even better, as new profiles are added or existing ones are updated, you can view unified individual information from a tool called, Profile Explorer.
 Ensuring that the data you have is the most accurate representation of Rachel.

-Creating a Unified Individual
+Creating a Unified Profile

 So, how does it work?
 Regardless of whether you or another colleague is setting up your data, it’s helpful to understand the following steps and concepts before you begin your data modeling and mapping.
-So let’s review the implementation steps to get you from raw data to a unified individual profile.
+So let’s review the implementation steps to get you from raw data to a unified profile.

 Step